Yenaled/felsher/README.md

 ## Obtaining TCGA data from UCSC Xena Toil

-Let's download TCGA data from UCSC Xena Toil and put them into the tcga/ directory.
+Let's download STAR-aligned RSEM-quantified TCGA data from UCSC Xena Toil and put them into the tcga/ directory.

 We obtain log2(x+1)-transformed DESeq2-normalized RSEM values (for between-samples comparisons) as follows: